-CHEFA also maintains a deferred compensation plan, which was established in 1991 in accordance with the Internal Revenue Code Section 457 and is available to CHEFA employees.
+CHEFA also maintains a deferred compensation plan, which was established in 1991 in accordance with the Internal Revenue Code Section 457 and is available to CHEFA and CHESLA employees.
 Employees are permitted to defer a portion of their salaries, subject to certain limitations.
 CHEFA and CHESLA match up to \$1.50 of employee contributions.
-For the year ended June 30, 2020, there were no forfeitures and the plan expense was \$26.
+For the year ended June 30, 2021, the plan expense was \$31.